 Remember, whatever transpired between you as a couple is not the fault of your children.
 So, don’t punish your kids for your getting divorced.
 What does that mean?

 - Don’t make your children feel guilty that you chose your spouse to marry.
-Your kids were not around when you decided to get married and your decision of who to marry is not their fault.
+Your kids were not around when you decided to get married.
+Your decision of who to marry is not their fault.
+This is very important to remember.

 - Don’t tell your children about any of the details of your marriage.
 Your relationship with the father of your children should be private.

 - If you are having a rough time coming to terms with getting divorced or having gone through a divorce, seek out a good support group and / or appropriate therapist to help you to come to terms with your life decisions.
-Your children are not your therapist and should not have to hear details or to experience any guilt associated with your getting divorced.
+Your children are not your therapist.
+As a result, your children should not be told details related to your getting divorced.

 - Make sure to do all that you can to have a peaceful relationship with the father of your children.

 - Do not put your ex-husband down to your children.
-At the end of the day he is still the father of your children and they have a right to have some respect for their father.
+At the end of the day he is still the father of your children.
+Your children do have a right to have some respect for their father.

 - Make sure to have quality time with your kids.

-- Make sure to keep conversation to topics that are not related to the divorce.
+- Make sure to keep conversation to topics other than the divorce.

 - However, if your child needs to express their difficulty with growing up in a broken home, be open to hearing them.
 If it is too hard for you, find the right extra mural activities, support group and therapy to help your child to heal from the situation and to continue to thrive.

 - Make sure that your child(ren) have the opportunity to maintain a good relationship with their father.
-Never make them feel angry with the father or guilty as this could result in the child not wanting to talk to their father.
+Never make them feel angry with the father or guilty.
+These negative emotions can interfere in your child’s relationship with their father.

 - Lastly, help your children to have time with kids their age and to develop good friends.

 Remember, whatever happened to cause the divorce, all children need both parents.
-Please do what you can to make sure that your children can have a good relationship with both parents, even if there has been a divorce.
+Please do what you can to make sure that your children can have a good relationship with both parents.
+Once again, if there has been a divorce, why punish your children.
+They need both parents.
+It is imperative to put in the work required to ensure that this is possible after a divorce.

 NOTE: In the event that there was abuse in the home, seek professional intervention to help you to develop the best situation to help your children.